 If you are a business owner or have an interest in a business, your business may become a part of your divorce.
 Businesses that are considered marital assets are subject to division when the marriage is dissolved.
 In order to ensure that business interests are divided fairly in a divorce, a proper business valuation must be performed to determine the business' worth.
-At Shaw Family Law, P.C., we are experienced in handling divorces involving business interests.
+At Shaw Sanders, P.C., we are experienced in handling divorces involving business interests.
 We will ensure any and all businesses included in your marital assets are properly appraised and the value equitably distributed.

 Representation for Business Valuations in Kane County

 Any assets that are acquired during a marriage are considered marital assets and can be divided between spouses in a divorce.
 Before anything can be divided, however, the court must know how much it is worth.
 Consequently, a business valuation must be performed.
 Our firm has relationships with experienced financial professionals that can provide an accurate valuation of your business.
 Often the opposing side will also commission a business valuation.
 If there is a dispute over the value of the business, it is up to the judge to determine which valuation is most accurate.
 Our attorneys are experienced in handling these situations in court.
 We have the skills to effectively advocate for our clients interests and successfully defend the business valuations presented by our experts.

 Distributing Business Assets in a Divorce

 When a business has been properly valued, it can be included in the property division process.
 There are a number of ways to handle distributing business interests in a divorce including:

 - Both spouses decided to retain their share of the business and remain partners.
 If spouses can effectively and amicably work together following the divorce, this may be an option.